carla-simulator/carla/Docs/carla_server.md

 Build
 -----

-Some scripts are provided for building CarlaServer on Linux
+Some scripts are provided for building and testing CarlaServer on Linux

     $ Setup.sh
     $ make
+    $ make check

 The setup script downloads and compiles all the required dependencies.
 The Makefile calls CMake to build CarlaServer and installs it under "Util/Install".